BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 3 Pi set-up.md

 <br>Follow the official guide:<br>
 https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system
 <br>You need to use your own laptop to image.
 The lab desktop has no admin authorization.

 - [ ] **Insert MicroSD card into the slot of your Pi**

 ## 3. Connect and Start your Pi
 - [ ] **Connect mouse, keyboard**
   <br>Connect them to the slow USB ports (USB 2.0). <br>
   Leave fast USB ports (USB 3.0) later for camera, microphone, ...

 - [ ] **Connect monitor**
   <br>use the HDMI port on the desk Monitor. <br>Keep the VGA still connected to the desktop.

 - [ ] **Connect power adapter**

 - [ ] **Power on your Pi and finish use name/password set up**
   <br>Every group member must save a copy of your username/password

 - [ ] **Connect the iot Wifi**
   <br>Wifi password is provided on Blackboard > Lab Info folder

 🎉 **Check Point 1**
-show to lab staff once you successfully enter the Desktop screen of the Pi.
+<br>Show lab staff once you successfully enter the Desktop screen of the Pi.

 ## 4. Check Software in your Pi
 - [ ] **Install Pi-Apps**